 How Logstash Works

-Strengths of Connecting Logstash to Kafka
+Strengths of Accessing Kafka via Logstash

 Preparations

-2. On the topic management page, click Create to create a topic named logstash_test
+2. On the Topic Management page, click Create to create a Topic named logstash_test.

-1. Run bin/logstash-plugin list
+1. Run bin/logstash-plugin list to check whether the installed plugins include logstash-input-kafka.

-2. Write the configuration file input.conf
+2. Create the configuration file input.conf in the .bin/ directory.

 input {